 “Then what are you doing in a strip club?”
 I asked.
 “I sure wouldn’t wanna waste my time with the likes of us if I didn’t have to.”
 I laughed.

 She huffed and puffed, then waddled up the stairs.
-I see the scene of Ursula with her barracuda minions making poison in the cartoon, in my mind’s eye.
-I can’t even figure out what I said to upset her, considering I was the only one willing to interact with her.
+The scene of Ursula with her barracuda minions making poison in the cartoon played in my mind’s eye.
+I couldn’t even figure out what I said to upset her, especially since I was the only one willing to interact with her.

-A dancer left her stripper station to join my lazy ass on the couch.
+A dancer left her stripper station and joined my lazy ass on the couch.
 We shared a joint.

 “I don’t know why you’re nice to Sea Hag,” she said.
 “She’s a compulsive liar.”

 “I know, but I like her stories,” I said.
-Kick my feet up onto her lap and pass her the joint.
+Kicked my feet up onto her lap and passed her the joint.